CoppolaFrancesco/CADD-workflow/README.md

 ```

 Once all the ligands are done, you can run the 'boltz-processing.py' file, which, once again, will take the file with the docking scores from Vina (list_with_affinities.csv) and it will update it with the Boltz prediction by adding another column.
+In the new list, list_with_affinities_boltz.csv, you will find the prediction already converted in kcal/mol as explained in their [documentation](https://github.com/jwohlwend/boltz/blob/main/docs/prediction.md).